Trump Vows To Veto Resolution Blocking National Emergency Declaration

 House Speaker Nancy Pelosi said that the resolution — which will be voted on Tuesday — will likely pass the Democratic-controlled House, adding Trump is declaring a national emergency to “honor an applause line in a rally.”

-As detailed by a previous Inquisitr report, on February 16 President Donald Trump declared a national emergency in an effort to end the alleged “crisis” at the southern border.
-The order came following intense but unproductive bipartisan negotiations, and after the longest government shutdown in United States history.
+As detailed by a previous Inquisitr report, on February 16, President Donald Trump declared a national emergency in an effort to end the alleged “crisis” at the southern border.
+The order came following intense, but unproductive bipartisan negotiations, and after the longest government shutdown in United States history.

-Deemed controversial, Trump’s declaration of national emergency is meant to circumvent Congress and allocate funding for a wall on the U.S.-Mexico border.
+Deemed controversial, Trump’s declaration of a national emergency is meant to circumvent Congress and allocate funding for a wall on the U.S.-Mexico border.
 Building a wall on the southern border in an alleged effort to curb illegal immigration and stop the influx of drugs was one of Trump’s key campaign promises.

 Trump pledges veto if Congress passes measure blocking wall declaration https://t.co/Nx6YfxyraQ pic.twitter.com/btUUO1JXAR